 What to expect at FEAR

 For the most part, the FEAR at Avon Valley event is a fright night akin to what you’d find at Thorpe Park.

 Whilst here, you can scare yourself rotten inside a selection of horror mazes, watch street performances and horror shows, view fire displays, have a go on fairground rides and buy traditional fairground treats like popcorn, soda and cotton candy.

 Alternatively, you can sometimes buy Groupon vouchers for the event like we did (sneaky!)
 Dressing up is encouraged but you’re not able to wear masks, so take this into account when planning your costume.

 This year, the event is running from October 18th to November 2nd.
-Last admissions are at 10pm – spooktastic!
+The last admissions are at 10pm – spooktastic!